kchu25/kchu25.github.io/blog/hh.md

 # Tracking the frequently occurring elements with count-min sketch

 ### Motivations
 Imagine we need to process a data stream and track frequently occurring (or large) elements, often called *heavy hitters*.
 The items in the data stream are given as pairs $(i_t, s_t)$, where $t$ denotes the time point, $i_t$ is the item encoded in some form, and $s_t$ represents the size of $i_t$.
-In some cases, we may not have enough space to store all the items (such as in routers for networking; or k-mers in genomics, which require exponential space), so we need a smart way to store only the "important" or frequently occurring elements.
+In some cases, we may not have enough space to store all the items (such as in routers for networking; or k-mers in genomics, which require exponential space), so we need a smart way to store only the important or frequently occurring elements.

 ### Count-Min sketch